 How to Write an Ebook

-So I did something exciting a couple of days ago, I published my first ever Ebook!
+So I did something exciting a couple of days ago, I published my first-ever Ebook!
 I had wanted to write one for quite a while and the timing just lined up perfectly and I finally got it done.
-You can check out my Ebook here.

 Ebooks can be as long or short as you want them to be pretty much.
 The main thing you want to focus on is the quality of your writing.
 Whether it is fiction or nonfiction the quality is number one.
 Also, use quality images throughout your book.
 And if you’re planning on printing the book as well, you’ll want to aim for more pages.